Close

 Water for the mining operation would be supplied from dewatering the underground workings and from a groundwater bore field to be constructed nearby.

-The project is forecast to require an average operational workforce of 73 personnel.
-The operational life of the mine is proposed to be 10 years.
-Rehabilitation would be undertaken progressively and be completed within 5 years after operations cease.
+The operational life of the mine is proposed to be 10 years with rehabilitation undertaken progressively and completed 5 years after operations cease.
+The project is forecast to require a construction workforce of 100, and operational workforce of 122 personnel.

-The project is a 'controlled action' under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
-The relevant controlling provision is:
+The proposed action is a controlled action under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 EPBC Number: 2023/09691 with the relevant controlling provisions being:

 Stage 1: Referral